lovell/sharp/README.md

 #### normalize() / normalise()

-Stretch histogram to cover full dynamic range before output to enhance contrast.
+Enhance output image contrast by stretching its luminance to cover the full dynamic range.
+This typically reduces performance by 30%.

 ### Output options